C-Earl/Distributed_GA/README.md

 # Installation
 1. Clone repository
-2. Navigate to the base directory ```./Distributed_GA```
-3. Install packages in ```requirements.txt``` using the command ```pip install -r requirements.txt```
+2. Create a virtual environment for the project.
+It's reccomended to use VScode to do this for simplicity.
+Simply press ```ctrl+shift+P```, search for "Create Environment" and select "Python: Create Environment".
+In order, select 'venv', a 3.11+ Python interpreter, and ensure that requirements.txt is checked before hitting OK.

 NOTE: If you are NOT using VSCode, now is the time to set your PYTYHONPATH to ```./Distributed_GA```

 # How to run example
 This example will show you how to run a distributed genetic algorithm on your local machine using DGA module.
 The example script works by calling asynchronous subprocesses to test a very basic model.

-Navigate to ```./Distributed_GA/scripts/local_example/Example.py``` and open in VScode.
-To run Example.py, use the run button on the IDE.
+Using VScode, navigate to ```./Distributed_GA/scripts/local_example/Example.py``` To run Example.py, simply use the run button on the IDE.
 Alternatively, you can navigate to the same location in the VScode terminal and run ```python3 Example.py```.

 To tell if the genetic algorithm has finished running, check your process manager.
-While it's running, you should see 5 Python processes.
+While the algorithm is running, you should see 5 Python processes in your manager.
 These are the parallel processes testing the example model, and will 'reproduce' (create new gene & call new process to test it) until the max iterations. **You will know the run has finished when all the Python processes have disappeared from your process manager.**

 Soon after you start, you should see a new directory called ```example_run_name```.
 This is where all the data (genes, fitnesses, etc.) are stored.
 To see the result of your run, run the ```Evaluate.py``` file next to ```Example.py```.
 This will print the current state of the gene pool (should be 10 genes).
 Outputs should look something like this:
 ```bash